EvanKepner/mutatest/README.rst

 Since :code:`mutatest` operates on the local :code:`__pycache__` it is a serial execution process.
 This means it can be slow, and will take as long as running your test suite in series for the number of operations.
 It's designed as a diagnostic tool, not something you would run in your CICD pipeline.
+You could achieve parallel execution by orchestrating containers to hold individual copies of your module and executing subsets of your tests.

-Additionally, if you kill the :code:`mutatest` process before the trials complete you may end up with partially mutated :code:`__pycache__` files.
+If you kill the :code:`mutatest` process before the trials complete you may end up with partially mutated :code:`__pycache__` files.
 If this happens the best fix is to remove the :code:`__pycache__` directories and let them rebuild automatically the next time your package is imported (for instance, by re-running your test suite).